SettleAPI/settle-api-description/docs/Documentation/1. Introduction/01-interacting-with-the-settle-api.md

 > #### Info
 >
 > Certain endpoints might return other status codes than those listed here.
-Special cases are covered in the Settle API Reference.
+Special cases are covered in their respective documentation.

 ####